kids-first/kfdrc-benchmark/README.md

 3. bar_plots: This tool takes rtg_results folder as input that contains `tp.vcf.gz` & `fp.vcf.gz` for all desired samples, plot feature (Example: `[%DP]`) and a manifest for samples that informs this tool about experimental strategy (WGS or WXS).
 This tool will loop over all the rtg generated sample folders and will pull TPs & FPs.
 Further, it will plot stack bar plots for Whole Genome Sequencing (WGS) and Whole Exome Sequencing (WXS) separately.

 To provide flexibility and save cost for analysis, the plotting tool from above can also be run independently.
-That tool can be found on [CAVATICA](https://cavatica.sbgenomics.com/u/d3b-bixu/kf-tumor-only-wf-dev/apps/filter_plotting).

-### Deployment
+### Structure

-This workflow is also deployed on cavatica and can be access as an [app](https://cavatica.sbgenomics.com/u/d3b-bixu/kf-tumor-only-wf-dev/apps/benchmarking_RTG_tool)

 Following is a figure that depicts skeleton of vcf benchmarking workflow